ywamsendai/ywamsendai-website/content/en/vision/bestill.md

 headless: true
 weight: 10

-title: "Be still, and know that I am God" (Psalm 46.10)
+title: Be still, and know that I am God (Psalm 46.10)
 subtitle: Throughout all we do, we want to give space for people to encounter God without stress or pressure.

 design: